rahulgopinath/rahulgopinath.github.io/_posts/2020-07-26-semantic-testcase-reducer.markdown

         return True
     return False
 ```
-Now, the driver is as follows.
 The driver tries to minimize the string if predicate returns true.
 ```python
 if __name__ == '__main__':
     import random